Free Maryland VIN Check & Lookup

 How to Register Your Vehicle in Maryland

-• Visit your local MVA office (do not forget the following documents: the title, proof of insurance, and safety report – a special Maryland certificate).
+• Visit your local MVA office with the title, proof of insurance, and Maryland inspection certificate.

 • Provide proof of Maryland residency and valid identification.

-• Pay the applicable registration fees based on vehicle type.
+• Pay the applicable registration fees based on the vehicle type.

-• Submit the lien release if the vehicle was financed.
+• Submit a lien release if the vehicle was previously financed.

-• Present a valid safety inspection report from an authorized station.
+• Present a valid inspection report from an authorized station.

-• Have the purchase price verified for tax purposes.
+• Provide the purchase price information for tax assessment.

 Maryland Resources for Car Drivers and Owners